 Due to considerable volatility in Bitcoin and altcoin trading, as well as the frequent use of leverage in these types of trades, betting on a downward move in price, called “shorting,” is not generally recommended for less-experienced traders.

 With Bitcoin itself trading for thousands of dollars, it might seem like the cost is price-prohibitive for most traders to take a position, but Bitcoin and other cryptocurrencies may be purchased as a decimal-based fraction of a coin.
 While Bitcoin is limited to 21 million coins, about 18 million of which are already in circulation, the ability to trade partial Bitcoin allows for each of those 21 million coins to be split 100 million times – in theory at least.
-In practice, however, current exchanges do not support such small units in trades.
+In practice, however, not all crypto exchanges support such small units in trades.
 Most exchanges have you to specify an amount you want to purchase in US dollars.
 The exchange then calculates how much Bitcoin or other altcoins you can buy with that amount of money.

 Traders drawn to invest in cryptocurrencies may also do so by channeling money into specialized funds that purchase Bitcoin or altcoins.
 Though these funds can often carry a significant premium when compared to direct trading, they simplify the process of cryptocurrency ownership, as well as provide a way to gain exposure to cryptocurrencies in more conventional investment accounts, like individual retirement accounts (IRA) and personal accounts.
+Not only that, crypto exchange traded funds (ETFs) have sprung to prominence, allowing for less risky investment in crypto.
+Another way you can get exposure to cryptocurrencies is through crypto contracts for difference (CFDs), a form of trading that gives you the chance to hedge your bets on the future performance of an asset without owning the underlying asset.

 The workings of a cryptocurrency trade depend on the marketplace or exchange, but usually are either similar to stock-market broker trades, with buyers and sellers each posting their respective orders at set prices and quantities, or are like buying from a market maker who buys and sells to traders at a fixed price that is usually close to the market price.